Creating Accessible Google Docs

 within each tool.

 Last week’s focus was on creating accessible MS Word Docs.
-This week’s challenge
+This week’s challenge we will dive

 deeper and focus on best practices, incorporating clear layout and design in creating accessible